vitessio/website/content/en/docs/18.0/reference/features/tablet-throttler.md

 ### Information

-Throttler configuration is pare of the `Keyspace` entry:
+Throttler configuration is part of the `Keyspace` entry:

 ```sh
 $ vtctldclient GetKeyspace commerce